TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 Use case:

-- forEach() if an array exists and it needs to be looped through in order of the index
+- forEach() if an array exists and it needs to be looped through in order of the index from the beginning to the end
-- for loop when looping in reverse order or in any other specfified way than the index number.
+- for loop when looping in reverse order or in any other specfified way than the index number is required.

 ## Array composed of objects

 All normal array methods still apply to these even though the elements are objects.

 The one exception is indexOf() because of object referencing.
 The object specified in the indexOf() method will not be referencing the same object, so even if all property value pairs are the same, it is **not** the same object.

+## Passing arrays to functions as arguments

+Arrays are also passed by reference, so any change that is made to the array within the function, will also affect the original array.

 ## Last item of an array